sagemath/sage/src/doc/en/installation/meson.rst

     By using ``pip install --editable`` in the above steps, the Sage library is installed in editable mode.
 This means that when you only edit source files, there is no need to rebuild the library; it suffices to restart Sage.
-    Note that this even works when you edit Cython files, so you no longer need to manually compile after editing Cython files.
+    Note that this even works when you edit Cython files (they will be recompiled automatically), so you no longer need to manually compile after editing Cython files.

 ..
 NOTE::